Why did the school division change the elementary level report cards?

 Students in kindergarten through fourth grade will receive only a proficiency score indicating how well he or she understands the concept or skill taught during that marking period.
 These proficiency scores are:

 - N: Novice - Needs improvement; not making expected progress toward proficiency

 - DP: Developing Proficiency - Beginning to grasp and apply key concepts, processes and skills

 - P: Proficient - Regularly grasps and applies key concepts, processes and skills with limited errors

 - AP: Advanced Proficient - Consistently demonstrates proficiency; grasps, applies, and extends key concepts,

 process and skills

-In 2014-2015, only fifth graders will receive the overall letter grades in each subject area.
 By 2015-2016, all elementary students from kindergarten through fifth grade will receive only proficiency scores.

 Are the proficiency scores students earn on classroom assignments the same scores (AP, P, DP, and N) used on the report card?